 1) Is Headless CMS is Future of CMS?

 Ans: Yes, headless CMS will sure be the future of CMS.As we know that content is king and valuable content is need everywhere in every type of device varying from the web, mobile, tablets, and IoT devices.
-Currently, most of the CMS are traditionally based which mostly generates web-based content and cannot provides the content to emerging IOT devices so people who know the value of IoT in the future are demanding headless CMS.
-Headless CMS is API based CMS and API provides data in JSON /XML format which can be used by nearly all types of devices.
+Currently, most of the CMS are traditionally based which mostly generates web-based content and cannot provide the content to emerging IOT devices so people who know the value of IoT in the future are demanding headless CMS.
+Headless CMS is API-based CMS and API provides data in JSON /XML format which can be used by nearly all types of devices.

 2) What is the CMS API?

-Ans: Headless CMS is also called CMS API because in Headless CMS content is provided through API and you can use API and create own presentation layer for displaying the content.
+Ans: Headless CMS is also called CMS API because in Headless CMS content is provided through API and you can use API and create your own presentation layer for displaying the content.

 3) Is a Headless and Decoupled CMS the same?

-4) Does WordPress Works as Headless CMS?
+4) Does WordPress work as Headless CMS?

 Learn WordPress React Headless CMS click here.

-Ans: From this blog post we already know that data can be generated from any devices in headless CMS via APIs.
+Ans: From this blog post we already know that data can be generated from any device in headless CMS via APIs.
 Suppose you have generated the content from a mobile platform then headless cms can provide the same content in websites and other IoT devices, smartphones, etc. So, headless CMS provides omnichannel experiences.
 So, marketers can do marketing via a large variety of channels so that they can target large groups of audiences.
 Thanks to Headless CMS.